FredPerr/django_super/README.md

 - User system which includes password recovery and profile update.
 - Basic Styling and functions.

+- Test on home page to send an email with a button.

 Setup:
 python -m venv venv